 As the world strives to live sustainably, your business should look into ways to reduce its carbon footprint.
 A higher footprint results in climate change, which affects natural resources and human health.
-Remember, as a business, daily activities like disposing of waste materials negatively impact the environment.
+Remember, as a business, from a marketing consultancy to mining, daily activities like disposing of waste materials negatively impact the environment.

 But what can you do for such activities, to reduce your carbon footprint?
 This article will help you understand more about carbon footprint and how you can minimise your impact.